PatCho2808/Spotify_app/README.md

 # Spotify App

-### App that prints text of the song that is currently played by the user in Spotify App
+### App that prints out text of the song that is currently playing by the user in Spotify App

 Technology used:
 - [PHP](https://www.php.net/)